Fertilizing Your Garden

 Before you fertilize your garden, you should determine what nutrients your garden needs.
 This depends on what plants you grow and the characteristics of your soil.
 Soils vary by type (sandy, silty, clay, loamy), percent of organic matter, pH, salt levels, and amounts of major and minor nutrients in the soil.
 The plants you choose to grow also have specific needs.
 Fertilizers should not be considered a fix for soil problems but as a supplement to an already healthy soil.

 Fertilizers may be classified as organic or inorganic (synthetic).
 Synthetic fertilizers are often less expensive, take effect more quickly and contain a higher percentage of nutrients.
 Organic fertilizers, on the other hand, release nutrients over a longer period of time and rarely burn plants since the percentage of nutrients is low.
 Organic fertilizers also improve soil structure and increase microbial activity.
-Soil amendments like compost and manure not only provide nutrients, but also build a healthy soil.
+Soil amendments like compost and manure not only provide nutrients, but also help build a healthy soil.
 An annual application of good quality compost may provide all the nutrients your plants need.

 Fertilizers, other than some soil amendments sold in bulk, always list the nutrients they contain on their packaging.
 The major nutrients are listed in the following format: Nitrogen (N)-Phosphorus (P)-Potassium (K).
-For example, a 20-10-10 fertilizer contains 20% nitrogen, 10% phosphorus, and 10% potassium.
+For example, a 20-10-10 fertilizer contains 20% nitrogen, 10% phosphorus, and 10% potassium by weight.
 Minor nutrients are also indicated, if present.